Go to content

 Agriculture

-Greenhouse gas emissions from Finnish agriculture originate in the effort sharing sector primarily in the digestive systems of production animals, manure, and the soil.
-Most of the emissions from the soil are from the land use sector, where the primary source of emissions is drained peatland.
+Greenhouse gas emissions from Finnish agriculture originate in the effort sharing and land-use sectors primarily in the digestive systems of production animals, manure, and the soil.
+Most of the emissions from the soil are from the land-use sector, where the primary source of emissions is drained peatland.
 As a solution, ACE is developing value chains of plant-based proteins and paludiculture, while promoting the use of biomethane.

 rekka, traktori ja työkone viivapiirroksena